Michaelt293/TheWeather/README.md

 A model to generate test weather data.

 ## Instructions
-Currently this project is not yet working as intended.
 To load the project into an interactive environment, use `stack ghci`.
+To build the project, use `stack build`.
+After building the project, the executable can be ran using `stack exec TheWeather-exe`.